Toronto loves brunch and patios in seemingly equal proportions.

 Address: 226 Greenwood Avenue, Toronto

 There’s a good reason why people queue up for breakfast pockets and grilled brie sandwiches at this popular eatery on Lippincott.
-For starters, the food is tasty, the portions are generous, nothing on the menu exceeds $10 and the patio outfitted with picnic tables is kind of the ultimate place to be seen on a weekend.
+For starters, the food is tasty and the portions are generous.
+Plus, nothing on the menu exceeds $10 and the patio outfitted with picnic tables is pretty much the perfect place to spend your weekend afternoon.

 Address: 74 Lippincott Avenue, Toronto

 Wake up with savoury standards like frittatas and omelettes or get your sweet fix with Nutella brioche and ricotta pancakes on this rooftop patio.
-Brunch is served 10 am to 3 pm every weekend.
+If heights aren’t your thing, there’s street-level outdoor seating, too.
+Brunch is served from 10 am to 3 pm every weekend.